Deiiji/MagiC-Atari-Mac/README.md

 and various libraries, development demo code and test code

-# Complete, without NVDI Sources
+# Complete, including MVDI Sources

-Upload complete, but NVDI sources (copyright by Sven und Wilfried Behne) are missing.
-However, object files are present, so that the project could be built.
+Upload complete as of 2018-11-20

 # License